 It was a warm, spring day and a neighbor and I were watching some dogs charging around playfully in a fenced, dog-park area, seemingly oblivious to the heat.
 My neighbor commented, “You know, if we were running around like that we would be drenched in sweat.
 Dogs must be marvelously adapted to handle the heat.”

 In truth, dogs are designed to handle cold better than heat.
 For humans, our major method of keeping cool is through perspiration.
 As our sweat evaporates, it results in a cooling effect, which lowers our body temperature.
+Dogs don’t.

 Dogs have two types of sweat glands: merocrine glands (similar to human sweat glands) and apocrine glands.
 Merocrine glands are not widely distributed as they are in people but are mostly found in the paw pads.
 Sweating through their paws helps dogs cool down, at least a little.
 The apocrine glands are located throughout the body, and these also produce sweat in dogs, but this type of sweat doesn’t serve a cooling function.
 Rather, apocrine sweat contains pheromones, which are scent cues that convey information about the dog and help dog-to-dog communication.

 The hotter your dog is, the faster and harder he may pant.
-You may have noticed that sometimes your dog will pause in his panting to take a deep breath, and then return to short, rapid breathing.
+You may have noticed that sometimes your dog will pause in their panting to take a deep breath, and then return to short, rapid breathing.
 That’s because panting is not an effective way of exchanging air in the lungs.
 The panting pause occurs because your dog is taking a large breath to maintain oxygen levels in the blood.

 Dogs have another interesting and unique way to help them cool down and this is through a process called vasodilation, where the blood actually seeks to cool itself.
 The process involves the blood vessels expanding and rising toward the skin level where the external air can then cool the blood before it returns to the heart.
 Vasodilation occurs mostly in the face and ears.

 Dogs have behavioral tricks they use to keep cool.
 Obviously seeking shade is helpful, as is stretching out flat on a tile floor, looking like a pelt with their belly to the ground and their paws splayed out.
-The fur on the dog’s belly is thinner than the fur on the upper part of his body, so the cool ceramic floor helps lower his body temperature.
+The fur on the dog’s belly is thinner than the fur on the upper part of their body, so the cool ceramic floor helps lower their body temperature.
 In the absence of a cool floor, dogs may roll over onto their backs, exposing their underside.
 It’s another way to take advantage of that thin belly fur, since it gives a chance for the cooler outside air to draw away some of their internal body heat.